ketyung/KyPayApp2/README.md

 To test this app, you can clone this in your Xcode.
 And you must also install the backend PHP, e.g. on an Apache (such as MAMP) or Nginx running on a localhost with port 808.

 The PHP files all reside in the RapydPHP folder.
+The name of the folder just happened to be RapydPHP but there is no major code in the PHP side that communicates with the Rapyd API except some test PHP files which I used to test the Rapyd API.
+The RapydPHP folder mainly contains PHP scripts that power the backend of KyPay.

 And go to RapydPHP -> lib -> Core -> sqlfiles , look for the file kypay_db.sql and run this SQL file in your local MySQL to create all the required tables and import the data.